euroargodev/argopy/docs/index.rst

     - Rolling out incremental support for Argo-BGC variables 🎉
     - Gallery of notebook examples
-    - Check out all new features on the :doc:`What's New` page
+    - Check out all new features on the :ref:`What's New` page

 Documentation